-WebSphere Event Broker Version 6.0
+WebSphere Event Broker technical overview

-WebSphere Event Broker enables information packaged as messages to flow between different business applications, ranging from large legacy systems through to unmanned devices such as sensors on pipelines.
+WebSphere Event Broker enables information packaged as messages to flow between different business applications, ranging from large traditional systems through to unmanned devices such as sensors on pipelines.

 Message routing

 Messages can be routed from sender to recipient based on the content of the message.